Tristan971/kmdah/README.md

    Refers to kmdah not serving images nor managing the cache.
 This is implemented specifically to be able to run kmdah as a pseudo-client.
 Seek advice on `#support-md-at-home` if you think this is for you.

-The `max-size-gb` is an integer, and refers to the maximal size to keep the cache under before deleting the oldest files in it.
-The size is checked periodically
-(every 15 minutes), so this is effectively a "best-effort" setting.
+The `max-size-gb` is an integer, and refers to the maximal size in gibibytes (1 GiB = 1024 MiB) of the cache before deleting the oldest files in it.
+The size is checked periodically (every 15 minutes), so this is effectively a "best-effort" setting.
 In practice, the cache will always be slightly bigger between cleanups due to new files.
 Recommended is to put 90% of the disk space you actually want to commit to MDAH.

 The `abort-lookup-threshold-millis` is the maximal amount of milliseconds to wait for a response from the underlying storage before giving up and treating a request as a cache MISS.
 If your storage is stressed, rather than piling up on this, this gives it a bit of breathing room to come back to life.
+It is recommended to leave it as-is.

 ### Configuration for filesystem storage